Skip to main content

 VOICES By the Numbers

 From 9/11 to today, VOICES had been assisting communities preparing for and recovering from tragedy, while providing long-term support and resources to promote mental health care and wellness.
-We’re proud to have helped so many victims’ families, responders and survivors.
-See our complete infographic.
+We’re proud to have helped so many victims’ families, responders, survivors, and communities impacted by tragedy.

 Hours of social work services